thebaldgeek/thebaldgeek.github.io/dumpHFDL.md

 Navigation: [home](README.md)

 Radio waves can go a long way on HF.
-Its also cheaper than satellite time.
+Its also cheaper than satellite data.
 HFDL starnds for "High Frequency Data Link".

+HF antennas, longer is better than shorter.
+Airspy or RSP1a SDR.

+dumphfdl

+VRS basestation